Key takeaways:

 Here’s how to transfer a domain from Namecheap:

-A domain lock (also called a Registrar Lock) is a security feature that prevents unauthorized actions on your domain, including transfers and changes to contact information.
-Namecheap enables this feature on their users’ domains by default.
+A domain lock (also called Registrar Lock) is a security feature that prevents unauthorized actions on your domain, including transfers and changes to contact information.
+Namecheap enables this feature on its users’ domains by default.

 Follow these steps to unlock your domain:

-- In the same Domain Management window you navigated to when you disabled your domain privacy, click Sharing & Transfer.
+- In the same Domain Management window where you turned off domain privacy, click Sharing & Transfer.

 - Scroll to the bottom of the page and find the Transfer Out section.
 Then, hit UNLOCK next to the Domain Lock feature.